zongqiooi/machine-learning-stanford/Week 2 - Linear Regression/README.md

 Linear Regression is a supervised Machine Learning model in which the model finds the best fit linear line between the independent and dependent variable.
 This solution was created by using Octave for the Week 2 Linear Regression assignment for Machine Learning by Andrew Ng, Stanford University.

 # Topics Covered
+- Univariate Linear Regression
-- Univariate Linear Regression: Linear Regression that involves a single variable
+  - Linear Regression that involves a single variable
+- Multivariate Linear Regression
-- Multivariate Linear Regression: Linear Regression that involves multiple variables
+  - Linear Regression that involves multiple variables
 - Cost Function: To determine how well the linear regression model performs for the whole training data
 - Gradient Descent: To minimize the cost function
 - Normal Equation: To minimize cost function by finding the minimum theta